Connect with others who understand.

 How Can PBC Treatment Affect Life Expectancy and Prognosis?

-With appropriate treatment, the life expectancy for people with PBC can be the same as the general population.
+With appropriate treatment, the life expectancy for people with PBC can be the same as that of the general population.

 Ursodiol